NorSC/supervisor-search/_supervisors/philip-anderson.md

 title: Philip Anderson
 available: true
 email: philip.anderson@northumbria.ac.uk
-office_hours: "I will be available in my office on Tuesday 28th September 11:00-13:00 and on Thursday 30th September 11:00-13:00.
-You can also contact me via email to arrange an appointment outside these times. "
+office_hours: "I will be available in my office on a Wednesday afternoon or you can also contact me via email to arrange an appointment outside these times. "
 research_group: Cyber Security and Network Systems
 research_themes:
   - Digital Forensics